CMPUT301W22T00/QRHunt/doc/specifications.md

 ## Owner Specifications:
  - Images are not stored online
  - Moderation
-   - Ability to delate QR codes that are bad or malicious
+   - Ability to delete QR codes that are bad or malicious
    - Able to delete players

 ## Player Profile Specifications: